JNPRAutomate/unicast2multicast-translator/README.md

 unicast-only sources to utilize the multicast capabilities of the (transit) multicast-enabled networks between the source and its receivers.

+## Design
+The unicast-to-multicast translator uses a socket-based design.
+The translator maintains two sockets:

+1. a regular (UDP) unicast socket *S<sub>u</sub>* to which the unicast-only source sends its unicast traffic;
+2. and a multicast (UDP) socket *S<sub>m</sub>* on which the payload of the inbound unicast packets are sent out as multicast packets.

+Whenever a unicast packet *p* arrives at *S<sub>u</sub>*, the translator determines if it has already received prior packets from the same unicast source *s* by looking up *s* (identified by the source IP and source port of *p*) in a dictionary *d* that maps unicast sources to their assigned multicast addresses (groups).
+If there is an entry for *s* in *d*, the translator simply sends the payload of *p* out on *S<sub>m</sub>*, specifying the multicast address pointed to by *s* in *d* as the destination IP address.
+If there is currently no entry for *s* in *d*, the reception of *p* indicates the start of a new unicast flow that is to be translated.
+In this case, the translator randomly selects a multicast address (group) *m* from its (configurable) multicast address space and inserts an entry in *d* that maps *s* to *m*.
+It then sends the payload of *p* out on *S<sub>m</sub>*, specifying *m* as the destination IP address.

+The primary benefit of this design is that all network and transport layer headers are automatically stripped (in the case of inbound traffic) and generated (in the case of outbound traffic) by the operating system's networking stack.
+Furthermore, since *S<sub>u</sub>* is a UDP socket, there is no need for multithreading as the main thread can serve multiple clients concurrently by constantly polling a single socket (*S<sub>u</sub>*) as all clients send data to this single socket (as opposed to TCP, where there is one socket per connection).

 ## Python Version
 The code is written in Python 3.
 We have successfully deployed the translator in our test environment using Python v3.7.3.